top of page

 Prognosis: Can You Recover Fully?

-With early diagnosis and consistent treatment, prognosis is excellent.
+With early diagnosis and consistent treatment, the prognosis is excellent.

-• Neurological symptoms may take longer—and severe nerve damage can be permanent if untreated
+• Neurological symptoms may take longer to resolve, and severe nerve damage can be permanent if untreated.

-• With lifelong management, most patients live completely normal, symptom-free lives
+• With lifelong management, most patients can lead completely normal, symptom-free lives.

 Busting the Myths